What is a Bachelor’s degree?by Caroline Hardaker

 When should I apply for a Bachelor’s degree?

 There are two main deadlines for submitting your application through UCAS:

-- in October – for applications to Oxford and Cambridge universities, and most courses in medicine, veterinary medicine/science, and dentistry
+- in October – for applications to Oxford and Cambridge universities, and most degrees in Medicine, Veterinary Medicine/Science, and Dentistry

-- in January – for the majority of other courses
+- in January – for the majority of other programmes

 Most degree programmes start in September.